anhductran9/react/README.md

-# Just a react web
+# Just a web using React